Tycro-Games/tycro-games.github.io/_posts/2024-02-24-Learning-Raytracing-in-8-weeks Part 2.md

 			}
 		}
 	}
-	// TODO:
-	// - A nested grid will let rays skip empty space much faster.
-	// - Coherent rays can traverse the grid faster together.
-	// - Perhaps s.X / s.Y / s.Z (the integer grid coordinates) can be stored in a single uint?
-	// - Loop-unrolling may speed up the while loop.
-	// - This code can be ported to GPU. return false;
+	return false;
 }
 ```
-To create a new ray we compute a new direction for the refracted vector using the previos "Refract" method.
+To create a new ray we compute a new direction for the refracted vector using the previous "Refract" method.
 For our origin, normally we would offset the intersection point by an epsilon value to avoid self-intersection.
-I found an interestin article in Raytracing gems that does exactly that, but without using a parameter, based on the intersection point and on the normal.
+I found an article in Raytracing gems that does exactly that, but without using a parameter.
+It is only using the intersection point and the normal.

 This is the intersection point we get when we call "ray.IntersectionPoint()".
 ![intersection](IPOINT.png)